isomerpages/ncss-pc/_who-we-are/About President's Challenge.md

 for disadvantaged children and families, the elderly in need of care, persons with disabilities, and ex-offenders.</p>
 <p>In September 2024, the President’s Challenge was refreshed with the aim,
-of going beyond meeting immediate needs to achieve sustained social impact&nbsp;and uplift the aspirations, abilities and potential of those who face greater odds.
-It also extended its focus, to include the arts and sports as fields for nurturing budding talents and sustaining their development.</p>
+of going beyond meeting immediate needs to achieve sustained social impact and uplift the aspirations, abilities and potential of individuals and communities, particularly those who start with greater odds.
+It also aims to widen the chances and opportunities for arts and sports talents to be nurtured, and for their development to be sustained.</p>
 <p>President’s Challenge will support projects at varying stages of development,
 ranging from pilot projects trying out innovative solutions, to established projects with strong outcomes that need additional support to scale for